 Not only that but we also have the joy of living in intimate community with other believers–with our Sister Circle–a group of women also transformed by his love who not only love us but share our love for God as well.
 We get to discover together how we are all enough because we have been made new in Him.

 “Therefore, if anyone is in Christ, He is a new creation.
 The old is gone, the new has come.”
 1 Corinthians 5:17

 So what do you do if you want to believe in Christ and trust that He is enough for you?

 Jesus, I ask you to be Lord of my life.
 I acknowledge that I am a sinner and I believe in your sacrifice of death for my sins.
 I believe that you rose from the dead and I am trusting in your gift of salvation for eternal life.

 If you sincerely prayed that prayer for the first time, I want to welcome you to the family of God.
 I want to welcome you as my sister or brother in Christ!
 Share your decision with a Christian friend or a pastor in a local Bible-believing church.
 Let them know about your decision so they can encourage you and help you to grow in your new-found faith.
 Get plugged into a church that teaches the Bible and get involved right away.

 The Next Step…

-Get plugged in to a
+Get involved in a Bible-believing church.